Katrina-Durance-Web-Projects/SteadyArcWebsite/README.md

 I was given responsibity for all design work including the selection of any images.

-Based on what I learned on my first project I started from a responsive design position and separated my code into three distinct media queries and CSS files.
+Based on what I learned on my first project I started from a responsive design position and separated my code into three distinct media queries each in their own CSS file.
 I was able to get a range of versions of the Steady Arc logo which helped inform my color selections.
 While working on the site I learned about CSS background-image and took a short course on CSS grid.
 I ended up incorporating both of these into my site design which made it a lot more flexible.

 The site is live for testing (okayed with the client) but unfinished because I'm still waiting for some verbiage from the client for the linked pages.